-Mindfulness of the 6 External & 6 Internal Sense Bases When you had understood what these 5 Aggregates of form and mind are and you had developed a stable Sati to be aware of them, then you can trace the origination factors via the mindfulness of the 6 external & 6 internal sense bases practices - to see clearly how the external sense data, upon contact with mind and their respective internal sense bases, trigger off sense door consciousness and its related mental activities via the 12 links.
+Mindfulness of the 7 Factors of Enlightenment• To refer to the 4 foundation of mindfulness or Satipațțhāna sutta for further details.Mindfulness of the 4 Noble• To refer to the 4 foundation of mindfulness or Satipațthāna Mindfulness of the 6 External & 6 Internal Sense Bases When you had understood what these 5 Aggregates of form and mind are and you had developed a stable Sati to be aware of them, then you can trace the origination factors via the mindfulness of the 6 external & 6 internal sense bases practices - to see clearly how the external sense data, upon contact with mind and their respective internal sense bases, trigger off sense door consciousness and its related mental activities via the 12 links.
 See how, due to wrong view, your mind stirs easily.
 When you contemplate and reflect, you will realise that if you don't do anything via right view to see things as they are, it will naturally cease to be.
-Mindfulness of the 7 Factors of Enlightenment To refer to the 4 foundation of mindfulness or Satipaţţhāna sutta for further details.
-Mindfulness of the 4 Noble Truths To refer to the 4 foundation of mindfulness or Satipaṭṭhāna sutta for further details.
+Mindfulness of the 4 Noble • To refer to the 4 foundation of mindfulness or Satipatthana • • • • Truths sutta for further details.
+To refer to the 4 foundation of mindfulness or Satipațțhāna sutta for further details.